EmmanuelRoux/ngx-matomo-client/README.md

 This will prompt you for some information such as your Matomo's server address and site ID.
 You can find your site ID in Matomo admin panel.

-This command will set up basic configuration into your root `AppModule` (use `ng add ngx-matomo-client --module [module]` to specify a different root module).
+This command will set up basic configuration into your application, typically in `main.ts`.
+Use `ng add ngx-matomo-client --project [project]` to specify project name in case you have a multi-project workspace.
 You can then take a look at [configuration reference](#configuration-reference) for fine-grained set-up.

 <details>
   <summary>If you're not using Angular CLI, follow these instructions instead</summary>